Autographs of Computing and Nursing Giants

 Morris Collen, MD

-One of Kaiser's founders, and
+One of Kaiser's founders,

 inventor of the multiphasic health exam

-and the first electronic medical record (EMR)
+and an early electronic medical record (EMR)

 May, 2006, Oakland, California